 Mission of Adjacent Units:

-This is the units to the left, right, front, and rear of your unit.
-More generally, are there other units on the battlefield that will affect you?
+Adjacent units are the units to your left, right, front, and rear.
+More broadly, they are any friendly forces on the battlefield whose locations or actions will affect you.

 Assumption and Constraints: